 - Fully donor-dependent ventures

-- We do not offer debt/loan capital.
+- We do not offer debt/loan capital or equity investments at this time.

 - Research and development costs